Chronic Disease, Development and Educational Outcomes Research Laboratory

 General Laboratory Description

-Dr. Harris directs the Chronic Disease, Development and Educational Outcomes Research Laboratory, which examines the effects of pediatric chronic disease on developmental and educational outcomes, particularly for youth with asthma and sickle cell disease.
+Dr. Harris directs the Chronic Disease, Development and Educational Outcomes Research Laboratory, which examines the effects of pediatric chronic disease on developmental and educational outcomes, particularly for youth with asthma and other chronic conditions.
 The lab is particularly interested in the complications of chronic disease, the unidentified impacts these conditions have on everyday functioning for youth in community and educational contexts, and interventions to support youth with chronic disease.
-Neighborhoods and environment are key factors impacting these relationships; thus, Dr. Harris incorporates the use of geospatial methods to explore the ways in which health disparities, race, income, social processes, and in- and out-of-school factors operate differentially across space to impact student outcomes.
+Neighborhoods and environmental characteristics are key factors impacting these relationships; thus, Dr. Harris incorporates the use of geospatial methods to explore the ways in which health disparities, race, income, social processes, and in- and out-of-school factors operate differentially across space to impact student outcomes.
 The lab is also focused on incorporating methods of implementation science and building community partnerships to address the translation of findings to practice.